Mioraaa/weather-etl/README.md

 ##  1. <a name='ProjectOverview'></a>🔍 Project Overview

-This pipeline illustrates the complete lifecycle of ingesting data from **open weather** and preparing it for advanced analysis and visualization in a **cloud-based data warehouse**.
+This pipeline illustrates the complete lifecycle of ingesting weather data from **VisualCrossing** and preparing it for advanced analysis and visualization in a **cloud-based data warehouse**.

 ---